gmcgoldr/stackerror/README.md

 Stack Error provides an error type that is appropriate for library development while providing ergonomics similar to [anyhow](https://docs.rs/anyhow/latest/anyhow/).

 - Provides error types that implement [`std::error::Error`].
 Errors are compatible with the broader Rust ecosystem.
-- Provides rich error context by chaining errors, creating a pseudo-stack, and using the [`stack_msg!`] macro to include file and line information in error messages.
+- Provides rich error context by chaining errors, and using the [`stack_msg!`] macro to include file and line information in error messages.
 - Facilitates runtime error handling by providing a structured error data.
 The caller can match on the error code and inspect an optional resource URI to handle errors programmatically.
 - Supports custom error types using a derive macros.
 Define your own error types, allowing you to create custom methods such as [`std::convert::From`] implementations.